acoli-repo/unimorph/gmh/src/readme.txt

     Klein, Thomas; Wegera, Klaus-Peter; Dipper, Stefanie; Wich-Reif, Claudia (2016).
 Referenzkorpus Mittelhochdeutsch (1050–1350), Version 1.0, https://www.linguistics.ruhr-uni-bochum.de/rem/.
 ISLRN 332-536-136-099-5.

 CC: Note that direct download as part of the make scripts is not supported via https://www.linguistics.rub.de/rem/access/index.en.html.
 We thus include the original data.
+CC: Note that due to size restrictions on Github, we split the corpus in two files, REM.zip and REM2.zip